apwbs/MARTSIA/README.md

 ## Blockchain-based key exchange

-We have also designed an alternative scheme for the request and transmission of key segments that uses the blockchain itself as a backbone.
+We have designed an alternative scheme for the request and transmission of key segments that uses the blockchain itself as a backbone.
 Please find it implemented in [EVM](https://github.com/apwbs/MARTSIA-EVM-OnChain) and [Algorand](https://github.com/apwbs/MARTSIA-Algorand-KoB).

 ## Multi-signature smart contracts